• Skip to primary navigation

 What is Chicken Karahi?

-Chicken Karahi is a type of chicken curry popular in Pakistan and Northern India.
-Because it can be prepared in such a short amount of time and with such little effort, it has gained a lot of popularity.
+Chicken Karahi is a type of chicken curry popular in Pakistan and northern India.
+It has gained a lot of popularity because it can be prepared in a short amount of time and with little effort.

 Chicken Karahi is made with a base of tomatoes and garnished with fresh green chili peppers, cilantro leaves, and slivered ginger.
-It is typically a dry curry, with not much gravy, and I love to end it with the addition of dried fenugreek leaves and lime juice.
+It is typically a dry curry, with not much gravy just like chicken bhuna.
+I love to end it with the addition of dried fenugreek leaves and lime juice.

 Chicken Karahi in a white plate with naan